Online Comments Lead To Internet Defamation Debacle

 “A whole boat load of money is missing and Tina won’t let anyone see the books.
 Doesn’t she make her living as a bookkeeper?
 Did you just see where Idaho is high on the list for embezzlement?
 Not that any of that is related or anything…”

 First Comes Court Order, Then Comes Internet Defamation Lawsuit

 Since the posts were originally posted anonymously under the handle “Almostinnocentbystander,” Jacobson first had to uncover the author of the comment to proceed with defamation litigation.
-So, in April, Jacobson subpoenaed The Spokesman-Review in an effort to uncover the government name of Almostinnocentbystander.
-Jacobson succeeded and got a court order forcing the newspaper to give up the identifying goods.
-They were also ordered to hand over any correspondences between Cook and the media outlet.
+So, in April, Jacobson subpoenaed The Spokesman-Review to uncover the government name of Almostinnocentbystander.
+Jacobson succeeded and the newspaper had to give up the identifying goods.
+It was also ordered to hand over any correspondences between Cook and the media outlet.

 Defense’s Online Libel Argument: It May Have Been False, But It Wasn’t Malicious

 Even though Jacobson is not suing Oliveria for Internet defamation, she does accuse him of initially conspiring to obstruct Cook’s identity.
-The plaintiff also claims the the blog administrator also “coached” Cook not to mention their mutual e-mail exchanges.
+The plaintiff also claims that the blog administrator “coached” Cook not to mention their email exchanges.